 While living in the city up until March of 1954, I would play ball with neighborhood kids on the school playground.
 Two of the older boys would be captains to choose players for their team.
 This was done by having one of the captains throw a bat which the other captain had to catch with one hand on the lower barrel of the bat.
 Both captains would then put their hands above each other on the barrel of the bat until one person reached the handle.
 This person was the winner and he had the first choice for players on his team.

 Wanting to Play Little League Baseball: 1954-1956

 After we moved out to a farm in 1954, I attended a Catholic School in the village of Mukwonago about three or four miles away.
 Mukwonago had a summer Little League team, and I wanted so badly to try out for the team.
 The problem was that dad worked the second shift from 3:30 until 11:30 p.m. and practice was in the early evening.
-I had no way to get to practice and really felt bad.
+I had no way to get to practice and felt very bad.

-I couldn't really play that much ball around the home because my younger sister didn't like to play and there was only one nearby neighbor kid, Norman.
+I couldn't play that much ball around the home because my younger sister didn't like to play and there was only one nearby neighbor kid, Norman.
 Most of the time, I played by myself.
 I would throw a ball into the air, hit it, and then run after the ball.
 When the weather was bad, I made up a game in the house using baseball cards, a knife, and a marble.
 After positioning the cards as players on the floor, I would pretend that I was an opposition hitter by throwing a marble into the air and hitting it with a knife handle.
 If the marble hit a baseball card, an out was recorded.

 The times I cherished the most were when dad had time to pitch and I would bat, or when my uncle visited and would hit high fly balls to me in a cut hayfield.